Chemical Biology Symposium 2025

 • Matthew Russolillo, T32 Graduate Trainee, KU Department of Medicinal Chemistry | “New Chemical Tools to Study Carbohydrate-Protein Interactions”

-• Emily Beck, Assistant Professor, KU Department of Molecular Biosciences | Title TBD
+• Emily Beck, Assistant Professor, KU Department of Molecular Biosciences | "The Role of Mitochondrial-Microbial Interactions in Regulating Brain-Gut Health"

-• Prajna Dar, Professor, KU Department of Chemical & Petroleum Engineering | Title TBD
+• Prajna Dar, Professor, KU Department of Chemical & Petroleum Engineering | "How Alterations in the Chemical Composition of Repaired Myelin Impacts its Biophysical Properties"

 Room 2020